Autistic Adults NYC - Opportunities

 Experience: No previous experience required!
 Previous leadership experience (running social clubs or putting together events) is a plus, and experience on requested educational topics above is a plus.
 We also prefer that volunteers have been involved in our non-profit (preferably as an attendee of our group) for at least 2 months.

 Commitment: Each event can require about a 1-2 hour commitment.
 The facilitator can decide the time/amount of online events they would like to host, with a minimum of one 1 hour event per month.
-We are asking that volunteers can commit to at least a year of volunteering.
+We are asking that volunteers can commit to at least 6 months of volunteering.

 Schedule: Flexible